Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

-To the best of our knowledge, there is no algorithmic work exactly focusing on minimizing the number of cyclic diagonals and hence the 2DPP problem.
+To the best of our knowledge, there is no algorithmic work focusing on 2DPP.
 However, as Section~\ref{sec:2dpp} explains, the problem has strong connections to the literature.
-To handle the first step that generates the initial permutations $\pi_R$ and $\pi_C$, we relate 2DPP to three concepts {\em bandwidth}, {\em anti-bandwidth}, and {\em circulant graphs}.
+To handle the first step that generates the initial permutations $\pi_R$ and $\pi_C$, we relate 2DPP to three concepts; {\em bandwidth}, {\em anti-bandwidth}, and {\em circulant graphs}.